Taipo/pareto_security/README.md

 * Block Apache Struts2 Remote Code Execution requests
 * Updated WP Author Discovery
 * Further adjustment to the block strategy

-= 1.5.9 =
-* Adjusted the strategy to always ban attacks no matter which mode is set

-= 1.5.8 =
-* Improved Database Injection Detection

-= 1.5.7 =
-* Fixed issues related to PHP 5.3